Your rent

 Your rent is due every Monday and must be paid weekly, fortnightly or monthly, in advance.

 We will review your rent each year.
-If it goes up, we’ll write to you at least four weeks in advance of the increase.
+If it goes up, we will write to you at least 4 weeks in advance of the increase.

 Any rent increases usually start in the first week of April.